-Name Date of Birth Date of Birth Role Ref No. (e.g. Custody, PND etc) UNKNOWN - WAS ONSCENE BUT UNKNOWN IF HE WAS PRESENT INSIDE OR TURNED UP AFTER SEEMED TO BE CALMING THE GROUP.
-ONLY PERSON OFFICERS RECOGNISED BUT NO ACTION TAKEN AS DID NOT SEEM TO BE INVOLVED IN ANY CRIMINALITY N/A
+Name Date of Birth Role Action Taken Ref No. (e.g. Custody, PND etc II stronge UNKNOWN - WAS ONSCENE BUT UNKNOWN IF HE WAS PRESENT INSIDE OR TURNED UP AFTER CALMING THE GROUP.
+ONLY PERSON OFFICERS RECOGNISED BUT N/A